Easy to trade currencies

-The liquidity and availability of various trading instrument is what makes the GBP/USD a great pair to trade for traders who are just getting started with currency trading on the Forex market.
+The liquidity and availability of various trading instrument is what makes the GBP/USD a great pair to trade for traders who are just getting started with currency trading on the Online Trading market.

 The AUD/USD pair also referred to as a commodity pairing as it involves a country having raw materials in large quantities.
 The liquidity of this pair is very appealing to intraday traders who are looking to implement strategies aimed at profiting from short-term exchange rate fluctuations.